Aykan-Hub/BerkeleyHaas-AIML-Capstone/README.md

 ## Rationale

-Customer anomaly detection is a critical step to keep them engaged on the platform as majority of negative experiences result with abandoning the platform altogether, hence _churn_ is a costly operation in customer service segment.
+Customer anomaly detection is a critical step to keep them engaged on the platform as majority of negative experiences result in abandoning the platform altogether, hence _churn_ is a costly operation in customer service segment.

 ------------

 ## Research Question

-Negative experiences are known and marked in the system, in this research, the focus is to identify 2 negative experiences coded as `55` and `142` in 2 separate datasets.
+Negative experiences are known and marked in the system, in this research, the focus is to identify 2 negative experiences coded as `55` and `142` by 2 separate datasets.

 ------------

 ## Data Sources

-The data source is customer interactions in the form of events which are contiously collected after each customer interaction, the datasets are generated from the event commercial data source.
+The data source of customer interactions in the form of events which are contiously collected after each customer interaction, the datasets are generated from the event data.

 Each line in the dataset contains a series of 15 previous interactions which are independent variables and a target interaction column which is the dependent variable:
-*  A records contains 15 customer interaction data points over past 30 days, even if there is more, the set is restricted to the most recent 15 interactions and the dependent variable.
+*  A records contains 15 customer interaction data points over past 30 days, even if there is more, the set is capped at the most recent 15 interactions and a dependent variable.

 The datasets are cleaned up and ready-to-use, true nature of interactions are not enclosed, though.
 There are 2 datasets, one dataset for `55` and one dataset for `142`: